 There is a legal responsiblity for keeping financial records.
 The Finance Act 1994 states that accurate records need to be kept.
 Information about what records you need to keep can be found on HMRC website.

-If you would like an easy to use guide about running the tax and insurance side of a childminding buisiness then our Business Skills e-book may be for you.
+We have created a Business Skills e-book especially for you.
+This is an easy to use guide about running the tax and insurance side of a childminding business.

 HMRC have agreed expenses allowable specifically for registered childminders which can be found in their Business Income Manual- childminders expenses.